F Company, 310th Infantry Regiment (United States): Composition

 Fox Company was composed of a Company Headquarters, 3× Rifle Platoons, and a Weapons Platoon.
-Fox Company left the United States with 189 men; 454 men men are listed as having belonged to the company by the war's end, due to transfers and replacements.
+Fox Company left the United States with 189 men; 454 men are listed as having belonged to the company by the war's end, due to transfers and replacements.
 53 men were killed in action, and 164 wounded in action.
 With a 47% casualty rate throughout their 125 days of combat.

 Battle of Kesternich

 According to the overall Allied plan, the 9th Army was to break through the Cologne Plain, where the flat terrain was ideal for armored divisions to dash the Rhine.
 The north-flowing Roer River and the three big dams on the upper Roer near Schmidt were a barrier that had to be seized and held.
 The attack was on December 13 in the region of Lammersdorf.
-Pastenbach was the first town that Fox Company entered.; The first town that the Fox Company entered was Pastenbach; when they left on January 13, it was freezing, and the snow that had fallen three days earlier was frosted over and was deceptively thick.
+The first town that the Fox Company entered was Pastenbach; when they left on January 13, it was freezing, and the snow that had fallen three days earlier was frosted over and was deceptively thick.
 They settled in for the night after entering Simmerath further to the west.